-- 1. correctly identify the ideal locations for your speakers; - 2. accurately measure your room dimensions, including all room features, and input these into the Space Optimisation user interface; - 3. correctly set the environmental conditions of your room in the Space Optimisation user interface.
+- 1. accurately measure your room dimensions, including all room features, and correctly identify the construction material of each surface, and enter these into the Space Optimisation user interface; - 2. correctly identify the ideal locations for your speakers, even if you are then required to relocate them to more practical locations, and enter these into the Space Optimisation user interface; - 3. accurately measure the environmental conditions of your room, and enter these into the Space Optimisation user interface.